 Our independent compensation consultant benchmarks the pay levels of our officers against a group of competitor companies in the oil and natural gas exploration and production sector (the "Peer Group").
-In connection with its annual review, the Compensation Committee and Independent Board adopted the following Peer Group in 2022, which was used in setting 2022 compensation levels:
+In connection with its annual review, the Compensation Committee and Independent Board adopted the following Peer Group in 2023, which was used in setting 2023 compensation levels:

+APA Resources Corp.
+Marathon Oil Corp

+Callon Petroleum Co.
+Ovintiv Inc.

-Callon Petroleum Company Centennial Resources Coterra Energy Inc. Diamondback Energy Inc. Laredo Petroleum Inc. Magnolia Oil & Gas Corp.
-Marathon Oil Corp.
-Ovintiv Inc. PDC Energy Inc. SM Energy Company
+Coterra Energy Inc. PDC Energy Inc

+Diamondback Energy Inc. Permian Resources Corp.

+Magnolia Oil & Gas Corp.
+SM Energy Co.

 In addition to considering companies in the oil and natural gas exploration and production sector, the Compensation Committee also considered company size characteristics such as assets, enterprise value and market value when approving the Peer Group.
 The Peer Group also includes certain companies with operations in the Permian Basin that face similar opportunities and challenges that we face.
-For 2022, the Compensation Committee replaced Cimarex Energy Co. with its successor, Coterra Energy, Inc., following Cimarex Energy's business combination with Cabot Oil & Gas, now doing business as Coterra Energy.
-The Compensation Committee also removed Devon Energy Corp. and Oasis Petroleum, Inc. following the announcements of their respective business combinations with WPX Energy and Whiting Petroleum Corporation, and removed Pioneer Natural Resources Company in consideration of its market capitalization relative to that of the Company.
-The Compensation Committee added Centennial Resources, now doing business as Permian Resources following its business combination with Colgate Energy, to the 2022 Peer Group given its exploration and production activities in the Delaware Basin and comparable market capitalization.
-Additionally, the Compensation Committee added Magnolia Oil & Gas Corp. to the 2022 Peer Group given its comparable market capitalization and Laredo Petroleum Inc., now doing business as Vital Energy, given its exploration and production activities in the Permian Basin.
-As of December 31, 2022, the Peer Group had a median market capitalization of \$5.7 billion, compared to the Company's market capitalization of \$6.8 billion at such date, placing the Company at the 65th percentile of the Peer Group.
+For 2023, the Compensation Committee removed Vital Energy in consideration of the size of its market capitalization relative to that of the Company and added APA Resources Corp. to the 2023 Peer Group given the comparable size of its market capitalization.
+As of December 31, 2023, the Peer Group had a median market capitalization of \$7.4 billion, compared to the Company's market capitalization of \$6.8 billion at such date, placing the Company at the 46th percentile of the Peer Group.